binary-manu/arch-ansible/README.md

 During certain tasks (such as when building packages from the AUR) the playbook will need to drop privileges and use a non-root user, which must be able to use sudo without a password.
-Think of a typical `makepkg -s` call, which won't work as `root` but will then need to become root to install dependencies.
+Think of a typical `makepkg -s` call, which won't work as `root` but will then need to become `root` to install dependencies.

+This username is used to create a disposable unprivileged user for those tasks.
+All its data are automatically purged before the playbook ends, so that there are no users with passwordless sudo capabilities on the system, unless you create one.

     global_portable_image: False